Solidarity, social justice and equity

 Chair

-Club Populaire des Consommateurs de Pointe-Saint-Charles (Pointe-St-Charles's food security organization)
+Club Populaire des Consommateurs de Pointe-Saint-Charles (Point-St-Charles food security organization)

-Frontline organizations, true pillars of our community, are facing growing challenges.
+Frontline organizations, the pillars of our community, are facing growing challenges.
 Rising commercial rents and the risk of eviction directly threaten their ability to provide essential services to those who need them most.

-In response to this reality, four organizations with complementary expertise have united their efforts to create La Petite Maison sur Laprairie (PMSL): an innovative and unique community hub offering stable and affordable workspaces for neighbourhood organizations.
+In response to this reality, four organizations with complementary expertise have come together to create La Petite Maison sur Laprairie (PMSL): an innovative and unique community hub offering stable and affordable workspace for neighbourhood organizations.

-The values that guide us in our work to create a unique community hub for Pointe-Saint-Charles and Montreal’s Sud-Ouest neighbourhoods are:
+The values that guide us in our work to create a one-of-a-kind community hub for Point-Saint-Charles and Montreal’s Sud-Ouest are:

 Environmental responsibility